 California Workers Comp: The Bunkhouse Rule

-The California Workers Comp “Bunkhouse Rule” is a legal principle that makes the employer liable for an injury sustained by an employee who lives on the employer’s premises.
-Under the Bunkhouse Rule, the employee may be compensated even if the injury occurs while technically “off the clock,” as long as it can be shown that there is a connection between the employment and the injury.
+In other words, under the Bunkhouse Rule, an employee who lives on premises may be compensated even if the injury occurs while technically “off the clock,” as long as it can be shown that there is a connection between the employment and the injury.

-Workers Comp Bunkhouse Rule Applied in Court
+California Workers Comp Bunkhouse Rule Applied in Court

-Labor Code section 3600 provides that an employee’s exclusive remedy against his employer for injuries sustained in the course and scope of employment is through the workers comp system, as opposed to seeking a remedy through a civil suit.
+California Labor Code Section 3600 provides that an employee’s exclusive remedy against his employer for injuries sustained in the course and scope of employment is through the workers comp system, as opposed to seeking a remedy through a civil suit.
 Under the Bunkhouse Rule, even if the injury occurs while the employee is “off duty,” if the employee lives on the premises, those injuries would be covered by workers comp if the injury can be shown to be work-related.
 Consequently, what constitutes work time and non-work time becomes a very murky issue.

 Take, for example, the 2019 case of Gonzalez v.
 Athwal Farms.
 Gonzalez, in which an agricultural worker had rented a trailer on his employer’s property.
 One Sunday, Gonzalez had been drinking beer with friends, and decided to go to the store.
 On the way, he drove across the farm to check several agricultural pumps.
 While still on the premises, he lost control of the car, and sustained serious injuries as a result of the accident.